wp-plugins/woocommerce/readme.txt

 * Initial Release.
 Woo!

 == Upgrade Notice ==

+= 1.3 =
+This is a major update and includes improvements to the tax and coupon system in particular - please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading.

 = 1.2.3 =
 Fixes minor issues in 1.2.2 - please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins.